- Genome Browser

 - About Us

-When European users navigate to the U.S. server home page (and conversely, when U.S. users navigate to the European server) and click the "Genomes" menu item, they will receive a notification at the top of the window that they have been redirected to the more geographically-appropriate server.
+When users navigate to the U.S. server home page (and conversely, when U.S. users navigate to the European or Asian server) and click the "Genomes" menu item, they will receive a notification at the top of the window that they have been redirected to the more geographically-appropriate server.
 At this point, one of two things can happen:

 The user may also manually select a server at any time by mousing over the "Mirrors" menu item, illustrated below.
 Note that manually selecting a server will also create a cookie that will disable automatic redirection.
 Automatic redirection can be re-enabled by clearing cookies.